-Merrell All Out Crush Light Review Facts
+Merrell All Out Crush Light Fully Reviewed for Quality Review Facts

 Merrell is a great example when it comes to being a leader in creating top-performing trail-orientated running shoes.
 Since its inception, the business has involved the development and construction of rugged footwear intended to last on tough terrain.
-Since the debut of their first footwear products in 1983, the brand has evolved to present trail runners with an excellent shoe that would keep them going no matter what the terrain.
+Since the debut of their first footwear products in 1983, the brand has evolved to present trail runners with a great shoe that would keep them going no matter what the terrain.
 One of the results of this evolution is the Merrell All Out Crush Light.

-The goal of creating the Merrell All Out Crush Light was to become the best option to give trail runners agility, protection, and comfort on trail type terrains while remaining lightweight and efficient.
-This version of the shoe is a reduced weight version of the Merrell All Out Crush, appropriately adding “light” to the title to specifically signify the loss of one ounce between models.
+The goal of creating the All Out Crush Light was to become the best option to give trail runners agility, protection, and comfort on trail type terrains while remaining lightweight and efficient.
+This version of the shoe is a reduced weight version of the Merrell All Out Crush, appropriately adding “light” to the title to precisely signify the loss of one ounce between models.
 The most important question is, with the weight loss, is there a loss in overall performance or does this shoe trim the fat and become a better shoe?
-Keep reading our review of the Merrell All Out Crush Light to find out.
+Keep reading our review of the All Out Crush Light to find out.

-The outsole is extremely resistant to slipping on both dry and wet surfaces, making this particular mold of outsole one of Merrell's best yet.
+The outsole is exceptionally resistant to slipping on both dry and wet surfaces, making this particular mold of outsole one of Merrell's best yet.
 The entire outsole is saturated with scattered 5-millimeter triangular lugs that were meant for treading through the roughest of terrains while still maintaining a good sense of grip for enhanced traction.
 The outsole's heel section, as well as the outline of the outsole, has rectangular grooving for additional impact absorption and stability on uneven rough surfaces.

 The overall design of the outsole maximizes grip while minimizing the risk of getting rocks and other debris from the trail caught in the grooves of your outsole, which may cause unnecessary irritation.
 One serious concern about the outsole was the overall durability factor.
 The outsole is almost flawless in design, but running on varying tough terrain type surfaces

-The outsole was meant for all terrains, and while the outsole's performance is amazing, the lugs aren't immune to experiencing the effects of damage on tough terrain.
+The outsole was meant for all terrains, and while the outsole's performance is impressive, the lugs aren't immune to experiencing the effects of damage on tough terrain.

-The midsole is where the Merrell All Out Crush Light is where this model had the greatest reduction in weight and resulting in the addition of the word "light" to the name of this particular shoe.
+The midsole is where the All Out Crush Light is where this model had the greatest reduction in weight and resulting in the addition of the word "light" to the name of this particular shoe.

 Merrell specifically created the Unifly foam midsole to be a midsole that is an comfortable

-, but remains sturdy and stable at the same time.
+but remains sturdy and stable at the same time.

 The majority of trail running shoes

-come equipped with heavy protective rock plates for protecting a runner's underfoot, but Merrell has decided to take the innovative route, introducing a TrailProtect plate in the midsole.
+comes equipped with heavy protective rock plates for protecting a runner's underfoot, but Merrell has decided to take the innovative route, introducing a TrailProtect plate in the midsole.
 The TrailProtect plate is lighter and offers a moderate level of protection.
 The midsole also offers ethylene vinyl acetate, or EVA, material to conform to the foot shape, giving a custom feel and fit versus just a flat footbed for your foot to rest in the shoe.

-The upper of the shoe was designed to be durable since there are many potentially harmful and dangerous obstacles you can face on a trail run
+The upper of the shoe was designed to be durable since there are many potentially harmful and dangerous obstacles you can face on a trail run.

-.
 The upper is made of a lightweight, breathable woven mesh instead of the overlaid thermoplastic polyurethane material, or TPU, which was found on the original Merrell All Out Crush.

-The other instantly noticeable differences between models is the water drainage holes are absent on the Merrell All Out Crush Light.
+The other instantly noticeable differences between models is the water drainage holes absent on the All Out Crush Light.
 The tongue of the shoe is well padded and very comfortable, avoiding any pinching or irritation that a user might experience with any other material other than mesh.
 The upper has genuinely found a zen-like balance between comfort and padding that manages to avoid feeling overwhelmingly bulky.

-The Merrell All Out Crush Light adheres closely to its name, correctly being categorized as a lightweight trail running shoe.
+The All Out Crush Light adheres strictly to its name, correctly being categorized as a lightweight trail running shoe.
 The men's version of this shoe weighs in at 7 ounces while the women's version comes in at just 6 ounces.
 The original version of the Merrell All Out Crush was already a lightweight shoe, but this version manages to shave off even more ounces thanks to modifications to the midsole.

 This model does very well with ventilation for your feet.
 The mesh material allows cool air to move and circulate inside to avoid any mishaps of overheating during a trail run.
 The breathable mesh

 is found almost entirely throughout the upper and even on the tongue of the shoe.

 The Unifly midsole keeps your foot well cushioned while, at the same time, ensures your foot isn't overly cushioned to the point where support is compromised.
 The majority of the upper is wrapped in a mesh that makes sure things don't become irritable inside.
 Merrell made sure that at the minimum you'd be able to enjoy a comfortable shoe while on a trail run.

 design cues.
-If you were to imagine all the functionality and protection that comes from trail boots and fused them with a low profile sleek racer, the image in your head would look like the Merrell All Out Crush Light.
-Merrell obviously made style somewhat of a priority when crafting this shoe.
+If you were to imagine all the functionality and protection that comes from trail boots and fused them with a low profile sleek racer, the image in your head would look like the All Out Crush Light.
+Merrell made style somewhat of a priority when crafting this shoe.

 Thanks to the Unifly foam material located in the midsole, the responsiveness of this shoe is nothing less than outstanding, especially with the addition of a TrailProtect pad built into the midsole for protection.
 The soft foam material in the midsole allows for your foot to feel everything underneath while still being protected by the padded TrailProtect pad inside.

-The support for the Merrell All Out Crush Light is primarily credited to an awesome Unifly foam found on the midsole.
-The foam is stiff enough to support the weight and joints of the user properly in order to avoid any unnecessary irritating side effects from wear.
-There is a great amount of cushioning, but not to the point where poor support becomes an issue.
+The support for this shoe is primarily credited to an excellent Unifly foam found on the midsole.
+The foam is stiff enough to support the weight and joints of the user properly to avoid any unnecessary irritating side effects from wear.
+There is an extraordinary amount of cushioning, but not to the point where poor support becomes an issue.

-The intended terrain meant for the Merrell All Out Crush Light is the trail, which covers terrain from rock to dirt and everything in-between.
+The intended terrain meant for this shoe is the trail, which covers terrain from rock to dirt and everything in-between.
 You will never have to worry about slipping or losing traction on almost any surface.
-The tough built outsole offers the grip and stick you really need and appreciate from a trail running shoe.
+The tough built outsole offers the grip and sticks you need and appreciate from a trail running shoe.

-These shoes provided a serious amount of value at their introductory price and it was only enhanced by the price cut that you're able to find these shoes at now.
+These shoes provided a serious amount of value at their introductory price, and it was only enhanced by the price cut that you're able to find these shoes at now.
 If you're searching for tough trail running shoes

-The M Select Grip that characterizes the outsole on the Merrell All Out Crush Light makes traction on almost any surfaces absolutely amazing.
+The M Select Grip that characterizes the outsole on this shoe makes traction on almost any surfaces unusual.
 The soft, sand-type trails are tread through with 5-millimeter triangular lugs that work well for traction on loose and compact surfaces.
-If traction is a high priority for your search in a trail running shoe, any Merrell shoe offering with the label M Select Grip will guarantee a good amount of traction.
+If traction is a high priority for your search in a trail running shoe, any Merrell shoe offering with the label M Select Grip will guarantee a right amount of traction.

-The mesh material on the upper of the Merrell All Out Crush Light makes your foot feel free and flexible.
+The mesh material on the upper of this shoe makes your foot feel free and flexible.
 The entire shoe is very sturdy, but not to the point where it affects your ability to move naturally.
 The mesh upper molds to your foot and flexes along with every movement.
 The separation of space between the 5-millimeter lugs on the outsole make this model very flexible during every run.

-The stiff foam in the midsole along with the great hold in the midsection make this shoe a very stable option, ensuring that your foot won't slide around during any of your runs.
+The stiff foam in the midsole along with the enormous hold in the midsection make this shoe an excellent option, ensuring that your foot won't slide around during any of your runs.

 The heel to toe drop on the Merrell All Out Crush Light sits at a low to the ground 6 millimeters.
 The shoe was meant to feel as close to barefoot running as possible, which is the primary reason Merrell chose to go with such a low to the ground drop height.
 The average running shoe drop height sits at around just over 10 millimeters, so you should be advised that you will need to get adjusted to a shoe with such a low drop height if you don't already own a similarly sized shoe.